appyform/docs/page/android-add-form-to-app.md

 Unlike some other service providers, our service does not require adding a third-party SDK into your app, which could cause integration and maintanence issues.

-Our form is simply a website, so you can display it just like how you would display any other websites.
+Our form is simply a website, so you can display it like how you would display any other websites.

 More details will be coming soon.